 By KBB.com Editors

-The 2011 Infiniti FX35 is powered by the same 3.5-liter V6 engine as in models past; with 303 horsepower, it's all the FX really needs.
+The 2012 Infiniti FX35 is powered by the same 3.5-liter V6 engine as in previous models; with 303 horsepower, it's all the FX really needs.
 Status and speed will lure many to the more expensive 5.0-liter V8, which employs Infiniti's Variable Valve Event and Lift (VVEL) technology to maximize fuel economy and performance.
 Rated at 390 horsepower, the V8 provides a big increase in power over the V6 without much difference in fuel economy.
+Both engines are connected to a 7-speed automatic transmission with both manual-shift mode and Adaptive Shift Control.

 EPA city/highway fuel economy: 16/23 (RWD), 16/21 (AWD)